 Veneers require the same type of cleaning and maintenance that natural teeth do, including brushing twice a day and flossing daily to remove plaque and reduce tartar buildup.
-Regular checkups will also be important not only to have the teeth cleaned professionally, but to allow your dentist to check on the veneers.
+Regular checkups will also be necessary not only to have the teeth cleaned professionally but to allow your dentist in Houston to check on the veneers.

 If you wish to make cosmetic improvements to your smile, make an appointment at Dentistry of the Oaks today to discuss dental veneers as a solution.